10 myths and misconceptions about the pelvic floor!

 It is normal to have leakage when I sneeze, cough, laugh, run or jump

 This misconception is similar to number 3.
 It is important for us women to fight against the false ideas that we can not control our body and bladder anymore and that we have to wear diapers.
-Many of us are not aware of the positive effects of pelvic floor training and rehabilitation or Kegels.
+Many of us are not aware of the positive effects of pelvic floor training or Kegels.
 However, we do not have to accept “uncontrolled leakage” and loss of bladder control as something which is unpreventable and untreatable.

 I hope you have been able to learn something about the pelvic floor in this article and clarify old misconceptions and myths.
 Spread the good news among your friends and family: Tell them, there are solutions for pelvic floor problems